 These healthy habits may help reduce your symptoms:

-Exercise regularly.
-Avoid strenuous exercise two to four hours before bedtime.
+- Exercise regularly.
+Avoid strenuous exercise 2 to 4 hours before bedtime.

 - Avoid or limit caffeine, nicotine, and alcohol for several hours before bed.